Content by: Michael Walker VA3MW

 The Downside

 - It can be complicated to set up if you do not have any networking knowledge.
-It doesn't take much to learn, so you can do it by asking questions of those that know it already.
-Give it a try, you can't really break anything if it doesn't work.
+It doesn't take much to learn, so you can do it by asking questions of those who know it already.
+Give it a try; you can't really break anything if it doesn't work.

 - Latency - when I tested it, the audio on SSB was running over 300-400ms behind reality